What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 I1 Diamonds and Shapes

 Diamonds with an I1 clarity make excellent round brilliant cuts.
-They also work well with princess-cut diamonds.
+They also work well with princess cut diamonds.
 Excellent faceting often makes inclusions appear hidden by facets.
-Because they are cut in steps, emerald-cut and baguette-cut diamonds may not be as forgiving.
+Because they are cut in steps, emerald-cut and baguette cut diamonds may not be as forgiving.

 The Value of An I1 Diamond